|Application Modernization - Challenges and Decisions|

 Mobile Platform Programming

 SYS-ED training programs have been developed in response to requests by Fortune 1000 companies, government municipalities, and healthcare providers for training specific to their information technology infrastructure and operational objectives.
 Integrated training programs range from 2 to 8 weeks in duration.
 Programs can be delivered by a subject matter expert in a classroom or in a distance-learning format over the Internet.

 Programming Languages Courses

 SYS-ED's programming language courses are tough, but they're worth it.
-Our challenging hands-on programming language training provides a foundation and framework for Fortune 1000 companies, government municipalities, healthcare providers, software houses, and consulting companies to meet their staffing requirements and acquire specialized programming language skillsets.4
+Our programming language training is used by Fortune 1000 companies, government municipalities, healthcare providers, software houses, and consulting companies to meet their staffing requirements and acquire specialized skillsets.
+4

 Teaching is Our Business